Limulo/website-restyle2016/_posts/2017-09-18-in-out-animation.md

 The interesting thing of having an _Animator_ class taking care of all the timing stuff and having a normalized output is  is that we can combine animations in very different ways.

-Here, for example, we have the ASR animator acting, not only on the alpha channel for the color, but also on the overall amplitude of the diameter:
+Below, for example, we have the ASR animator acting, not only on the alpha channel for the color, but also on the overall amplitude of the diameter:

 {% highlight c %}
 fill( c, 255.0*y_asr );